Macri-man/2DGame/README.md

 8: Speed of Shuriken: The speed of the shuriken when thrown.

 ### Turrets
 There are two type of turrets; Tiny turret, Big Turret.
-The difference is the Tiny Turrets cannot should through the foreground and have tiny cannon balls.
+The difference is the Tiny Turrets cannot shoot through the foreground and have tiny cannon balls.
 The Big Turrets cannon balls are bigger and can move through the foreground.

 The variables used to vary the turrets are; Rate of Fire, Speed Turn, Projectile Hit Ground, Speed of Projectile, Accuracy.

-1. Rate of Fire: The firing rat of the turret
+1. Rate of Fire: The firing rates of the turret
 2. Speed Turn: The speed the turret barrel turns to face player.
 3. Projectile Hit Ground: Determines whether the cannon balls of the turret hit the foreground.
 4. Speed of Projectile: The speed of the cannon ball of the turret.